Anthropology

 Sociocultural Anthropology

 At the heart of sociocultural anthropology is an exploration of the possibilities of difference and the craft of writing.
-Sociocultural anthropology at Columbia has emerged as a particularly compelling undergraduate liberal arts major.
+Sociocultural anthropology at Columbia has emerged as a compelling undergraduate liberal arts major.
 Recently, the number of majors in sociocultural anthropology has more than tripled.

 Students come to sociocultural anthropology with a wide variety of interests, often pursuing overlapping interests in, for example, performance, religion, writing, law, ethnicity, mass-media, teaching, language, literature, history, human rights, art, linguistics, environment, medicine, film, and many other fields, including geographical areas of interest and engagement.
 Such interests can be brought together into provocative and productive conversation with a major or concentration in sociocultural anthropology.
 The requirements for a major in sociocultural anthropology reflect this intellectual expansiveness and interdisciplinary spirit.